dart-lang/pub/doc/repository-spec-v2.md

 other blob storage service.
 If temporary URLs are returned it is wise to not set expiration to less than 25 minutes (to allow for retries and clock drift).

-The `archive_sha256` should be the hex-encoded sha256 checksum of the file are archive_url.
+The `archive_sha256` should be the hex-encoded sha256 checksum of the file at archive_url.
 It is an optional field that allows the pub client to verify the integrity of downloaded archive.